Why This Approach to Technique?

 Triplet Chops Builder

 This is an exercise based on the triple stroke roll.
-I learned this from Scott Amendola and have seen it passed around in a variety of forms since.
-Basically you are starting with one set of triplets in each hand, building up to four sets of triplets in each hand and then back down to one.
+Start with one set of triplets in each hand, build up to four sets of triplets in each hand and then back down to one.
 Experiment with accenting the first of each group of triplets and also playing evenly with no accents.
 I would recommend practicing with a metronome set at the fastest speed your left hand (if right handed) can play four sets of triplets.

 This exercise is designed to build your accent (playing loud strokes) and rebound (bounce) control.
 Naturally, when you play an accent, the stroke is higher.
 If you were to drop a basketball on the floor, it would start high and gradually get quieter and faster.
 The placement of accents and strokes in this exercise is designed to follow that natural rebound pattern while building your single, triple and consequently double stroke roll speed.